19hours/sg-statutes/Acts/Income Tax Act.md

 [20/91; 49/2004; 30/2007]

-(12) Where an individual has commenced a new trade, business, profession, vocation or employment within 2 years of assessment from the year of assessment relating to the year in which he completed any course of study or attended any seminar or conference on or after 1st January 2003 (other than those referred to in subsection (2)(k) or where a deduction in respect of which has been allowed under section 14) which is related to the new trade, business, profession, vocation or employment, there shall be allowed to him on due claim a deduction of the amount incurred by him on the fees for such course, seminar or conference (including examination, tuition and registration fees), subject to a maximum deduction of $3,500 and the following conditions:
+(12) Where an individual has commenced a new trade, business, profession, vocation or employment within 2 years of assessment from the year of assessment relating to the year in which he completed any course of study or attended any seminar or conference on or after 1st January 2003 (other than those referred to in subsections (2)(k) and (12A) or where a deduction in respect of which has been allowed under section 14) which is related to the new trade, business, profession, vocation or employment, there shall be allowed to him on due claim a deduction of the amount incurred by him on the fees for such course, seminar or conference (including examination, tuition and registration fees), subject to subsection (12B) and the following conditions:

 (a) the individual is resident in Singapore in the year of assessment in which he makes the claim;